Darkseal/DownPicker/README.md

 - configure (and/or localize) the placeholder text string using the `[self.downPicker setPlaceholder:NSString*]` and `[self.downPicker setPlaceholderWhileSelecting:NSString]` methods.
 - retrieve, customize and hook on the inner **UIPickerView** control using the `[self.downPicker getPickerView]` method (use at your own risk).
 - retrieve, customize and hook on the inner **UITextField** control using the `[self.downPicker getTextField]` method (use at your own risk).
 Remember that it's the exact same control you passed, so you might prefer to use your main reference instead.
+- the cancel button can be removed if the boolean flag property `shouldDisplayCancelButton` is set to `NO` after DownPicker is instantiated

 ## Upcoming Features